koustubhmoharir/xtn/spec.md

 # Human readable specification

 ## Basics
 Newlines are significant.
 Other whitespace is insignificant in most places, but indentation of 4 spaces (not tabs) per level of nesting is recommended for readability.
-Detailed specification are in each section.
+Detailed specifications are in the sections below.

 Casing is significant, but applications that consume this format may ignore it.